KDE/clazy/README.md

 As these are not verified or tested by the clazy developers please don't report bugs to us.

+For building yourself, read on.
+You'll have to install clang and build clazy from source.

 ### Install clang

 ```